erincatto/box2d/README.md

 For help with Box2D, please visit http://www.box2d.org.
 There is a forum there where you may post your questions.

-Please see `Building.txt` to learn how to build Box2D and run the testbed.
+Please see [Building.md](https://github.com/erincatto/Box2D/blob/master/Box2D/Building.md) to learn how to build Box2D and run the testbed.

 ## Demos